Numaticjoe/Numaticjoe/README.md

-Hi I like networking c# visual studio program writing and hardware I use Visual studio 2010 as my IDE. (outdated i know lol anything newer is painfully slow to use)
+Hi I like networking c# visual studio program writing and hardware I use Visual studio 2017 Express as my IDE.

 If you want to reach me please send an email to numaticjoemailbox@gmail.com